 About the Videogame Heritage Society

-The VHS is a new subject specialist network created to bring together organisations and individuals working in videogame collection, exhibition and interpretation in the UK.
+The VHS is a subject specialist network created to bring together organisations and individuals working in digital game collection, exhibition and interpretation across the globe.

-The VHS defines videogame heritage in broad, open and inclusive terms and actively extends its welcome to members whose activities centre on all aspects of game preservation, collection, exhibition, display, and interpretation.
+The VHS defines digital game heritage in broad, open and inclusive terms and actively extends its welcome to members whose activities centre on all aspects of game preservation, collection, exhibition, display, and interpretation.

 It is anticipated that special interest groups will emerge to address specific areas of interest within the field, negotiated and formed by members.